 The four independent variables in our model are Concentration, Rate, Pressure, and Temperature.
 This model has an R-squared of 89.09% and the highest adjusted R-squared.
-You also want Mallows’ Cp to be close to the number of independent variables plus the constant.
+You also want Mallows’ Cp to be close to the number of independent variables plus one (for the constant).
 Mallows’ Cp for the final model is closer to the ideal value than the other models.
 It all looks good!

 Example of Best Subsets Regression